Skip to content

 non-monetary-incentive-rewards

-For a long time, leaders and managers have been using the monetary incentive to motivate top employees, but the truth is that the impact often doesn’t last as long as it should.
-As a result, many businesses are switching to non-monetary incentives.
+For a long time, leaders and managers have used monetary incentives to motivate top employees, but the truth is that the impact often doesn’t last as long as it should.
+As a result, many businesses are switching to non-monetary incentives and incentive programs.

-Ask yourself this before continuing: when is the last time you received a monetary reward or gift?
+Before continuing, ask yourself this: When was the last time you received a monetary reward or gift?
 Do you remember what you spent it on?
 Do you remember how you spent the last monetary gift/reward before that?

-Chances are you don’t or you used it to pay bills, buy groceries, etc. Although there is nothing wrong with that, you likely didn’t take anything special away from that incentive.
+Chances are you don’t, or you use it to pay bills, buy groceries, etc. Although there is nothing wrong with that, you likely didn’t take anything special away from that incentive.

 Non-monetary-incentive